 If you ask most adults to draw they panic.
-Mike defangs drawing by focusing down to 5 basic shapes: square, circle, triangle, line and dot.
+Mike defangs drawing by focusing on 5 basic shapes: square, circle, triangle, line, and dot.
 Mike shares a technique that a friend taught him of drawing different facial expressions easily and simply to prove that drawings don’t have to be “art”.

 Sketchnoting makes everything more interesting!